 • F-1 applicants must document in advance that they (and/or their financial sponsors) have sufficient funds available to cover tuition, fees, textbooks, and living expenses for the entire course of study at the Seminary.

 • F-1 visa applications must demonstrate to the consular officer at a US embassy or consulate abroad that they seek to enter the US temporarily and solely for the purpose of full-time study at the Seminary.

 Once students enter the US in F-1 status, regulations require that they maintain full-time study at NBTS.
 The Seminary defines full-time as 12+ academic credits per semester.

-a) be at least forty years of age;
+Be at least of 40 years of age;

 FITNESS FOR MINISTRY AND ORDINATION